-Erarta Museum of Contemporary Art is proud to present the first St. Petersburg show by Danja Akulin, the Russian-German artist whose craftsmanship took Europe by storm
+Erarta Museum of Contemporary Art is proud presented the first St. Petersburg show by Danja Akulin, the Russian-German artist whose craftsmanship took Europe by storm

 - Drawing as a self-contained art practice

 - Ephemeral landscapes exploring the borderline between light and shadow